Exploring the Jordanian Jewel at the Heart of the Middle East

 Skyline views of downtown Amman as seen from the roof of the Jordan Tower Hostel where we stayed for two nights.
 This was the view that greeted us on the first morning.
-It was spectacular.

 Modern Jerash framed by the skeletal remains of the Gateway to the Temple of Artemis as seen from the top of the Artemis steps.

 Corinthian columns of the Cardo Maximus strike into the blue sky.

 My Alice in Wonderland moment in a Lilliputian window of the Amphitheatre stage.

 Wadi Musa is the town which has sprung up solely to serve the influx of tourists to the Petra site as there are no hotels or restaurants allowed inside Petra itself.
 It is unremarkable and tourist-geared - a place with mediocre restaurants and hotels - and probably the only place where locals become more predatory and less respectful than in the rest of Jordan.
 With large numbers of tourists come the usual problems - even in Jordan.
 Hawkers and locals hassling you to look at their stalls, incessant offers of horse and camel rides and obligatory tourist souvenirs little better than twisted bits of plastic.
 It's a soulless pitstop en-route to a World Wonder.
 Like many key towns and cities in Jordan (a notoriously hilly and mountainous country) it resides within a valley with some pleasant views across the hills.
 Wadi Musa means "Valley of Moses" in Arabic, but despite this rather grandiose name will always exist in the shadows of the magnificent sights in Petra.
 Nothing to see here, move along please.